 We recognize our potential to make a difference.
 We use the power of business and innovation to positively impact individuals, organizations and the communities we serve at home and abroad.

 We are here to learn and develop.
 We are passionate about knowledge and want to continue to learn throughout our lives.
 We are eager and willing to try new experiences and ways of thinking.
 We appreciate that much of our learning will occur by interacting with others, inside and outside of the classroom.

-In language, personal interactions and the treatment of property not our own, we treat others as they would like to be treated.
-We recognize the inherent dignity and worth of every person in our community.
-We are each responsible to help keep our community safe, without vandalism, hate speech, physical violence and harassment.
+We treat others as they would like to be treated.
+We recognize the inherent dignity and worth of all members of our community and strive to better understand and appreciate everyone.
+We are committed to keeping our community free of vandalism, hate speech, violence and harassment.